zorbash/opus/README.md

 This stage is to link with another Opus.Pipeline module.
 It calls `call/1` for the provided module.
 If the module is not an `Opus.Pipeline` it is ignored.

-### Skip

-This stage expects a `:if` option only, on which is expected to return a boolean value.
-If `true`, then the pipeline halts and Opus returns `{:ok, :skipped}`.
-If `false` or any other value is returned (including non-boolean), then the next stage is called with no side effect.

 ### Available options